richagg/PythonGUI/README.md

 # PythonGUI
-A small script to get started with Tkinter for front end building
+A small script to get started with Tkinter for building a front end